refgenie/refgenie/docs/README.md

 ## Installing

+If you just want to use pre-built refgenie assemblies, just head over to the [download page](/download).
+If you want to index your own genomes, then you'll need to install refgenie as well as any genome indexers you want to use, or you can use the [refgenie docker container (nsheff/refgenie)](https://hub.docker.com/r/nsheff/refgenie/) so you don't have to install any software.

-Install from [GitHub releases](https://github.com/databio/refgenie/releases) or from PyPI with `pip`:
+Install refgenie from [GitHub releases](https://github.com/databio/refgenie/releases) or from PyPI with `pip`:

 ```console